Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Introduction

 \section{Introduction}

-Swarm Robotics (SR) is the study of the coordination of large numbers of simple robots~\cite{Sahin2005}.
-SR systems can be homogeneous (single robot type and identical control software) or heterogeneous (multiple robot types and/or control software)~\cite{Dorigo2013,Rizk2019,Ramachandran2020}.
+Swarm Robotics (SR) is the study of the coordination of large numbers of simple robots~\citep{Sahin2005}.
+SR systems can be homogeneous, i.e., single robot type and identical control software, or heterogeneous, i.e., multiple robot types and control software~\citep{ prorok2017impact, Ramachandran2020}.
 The main differentiating factors between SR systems and multi-agent robotics systems stem from the mechanisms on which SR systems are based.
-Historically, these were principles of biological mimicry or problem solving techniques inspired by natural systems of agents such as bees, ants, and termites~\cite{Labella}, though modern SR systems typically incorporate more mathematically rigorous elements of conventional multi-robot system design~\cite{Castello2016}.
+Historically, these were principles of biological mimicry or problem solving techniques inspired by natural systems of agents such as bees, ants, and termites~\citep{Labella2006}, though modern SR systems typically incorporate more mathematically rigorous elements of conventional multi-robot system design~\citep{Castello2016}.

 In this work, we study the \emph{central place foraging problem} in which robots gather objects (blocks) across a finite operating arena and bring them to a central location (nest) under various conditions and constraints.
-Foraging is one of the most studied applications of SR, due to its straightforward mapping to real-world applications~\cite{Hecker2015}; for an extensive discussion of the state of the art, see~\cite{Lu2020crr}.
-The complexity of the foraging task frequently gives rise to non-linear behavioral dynamics due to inter-robot interactions.
-It has been established that beyond a certain \emph{swarm density} $\SwarmDensity$ (ratio of swarm size to arena size)~\cite{Sugawara1997,Hamann2013}, interactions between components can overtake outside interactions.
-The resulting non-linear behaviors which can emerge are not generally predictable from component study; that is, directly from the swarm control algorithm~\cite{Cotsaftis2009,George2005,Hunt2020,DeWolf2005}.
-Hence, the collective performance of a swarm $\TheSwarm$ of $\TheSwarmSize$ cooperating robots each running an identical control algorithm $\kappa$ can be a non-linear function of the behavior of a system of $\TheSwarmSize$ independent robots~\cite{Harwell2020a}.
-Below this threshold, swarm behavior can be well approximated using linear models.
+Foraging is one of the most studied applications of SR, due to its straightforward mapping to real-world applications~\citep{Hecker2015}; for an extensive discussion of the state of the art, see~\citep{Lu2020}.
+The complexity of the foraging task frequently gives rise to non-linear behavioral dynamics caused by inter-robot interactions.

+It has been established that above a certain \emph{swarm density} $\SwarmDensity$ (ratio of swarm size to arena size)~\citep{Sugawara1997,Hamann2013}, interactions between robots can produce non-linear behaviors which are not predictable from the individual components, e.g., from the swarm control algorithm~\citep{Cotsaftis2009,George2005,Hunt2020,DeWolf2005}.
+Hence, the collective performance of a swarm $\TheSwarm$ of $\TheSwarmSize$ robots each running an identical control algorithm $\kappa$ can be a non-linear function of the behavior of a system of $\TheSwarmSize$ independent robots~\citep{Harwell2020a}.
+Below this density threshold, swarm behavior can be well approximated using linear models.